Brian Baldinger

-Brian David Baldinger (born January 7, 1959) is an American former professional football guard in the National Football League (NFL) for the Dallas Cowboys, Indianapolis Colts, and Philadelphia Eagles.
+Brian David Baldinger (born January 7, 1959) is an American former professional football player who was a guard in the National Football League (NFL) for the Dallas Cowboys, Indianapolis Colts, and Philadelphia Eagles.
 He currently works for NFL Network, where he serves as an analyst for the television show NFL Total Access.
-He played college football at Duke University.
-Brian also serves as lead analyst for Compass Media Networks.
+Baldinger played college football for the Duke Blue Devils.
+He also serves as lead analyst for Compass Media Networks.

 Early life and college

 Baldinger was born in Pittsburgh, Pennsylvania.
 He spent much of his youth playing a variety of sports in and around Cherry Hill, New Jersey, in suburban Philadelphia.

 His family later moved to Apple Valley, Minnesota, and then Massapequa, New York, where he and his brothers continued to excel in sports.
 Brian played football, basketball and track at Massapequa High School, where his graduating class in 1977 included Jessica Hahn, Brian Setzer, and Tim Van Patten.

 After high school, he was planning to study at the Naval Academy Preparatory School, but his application was mismanaged.
 He instead chose to attend Nassau Community College, where he played football and basketball.
 He was named the starter at tight end and on October 13, 1978, set a school record with seven receptions in a single game against Wesley College.
 He finished the season with 38 receptions (ranked third in the conference) for 334 yards and one touchdown.
 He received All-Coastal Conference honors and played in the Coastal Conference All-Star Game.

 In 1979, he transferred to Duke University.
 As a sophomore, he was a backup tight end before being converted into an offensive guard because of his blocking ability.

 As a junior in 1980, he was named the starter at right guard but missed games with a knee injury.
 As a senior in 1981, he was voted the team's most improved player and started all 11 games as the Blue Devils finished 6–5, the program's best record in seven years.